helinoguuz/ai-vscode-extension/README.md

 http://127.0.0.1:11434
 ```

 The selected model must already be installed in Ollama.
-DevMate does not download Ollama models.
+The extension does not download Ollama models.

 ### Intelligence levels